IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/Forensics/2. Voices in the head/README.md

 ### Solving the challenge with Xiao Steganography

-Eventually, the staffs released a free hint for everyone, which was as follows: `Xiao wants to help.
+Eventually, the staff released a free hint for everyone, which was as follows: `Xiao wants to help.
 Will you let him help you?`